Special routes of U.S. Route 20: South Bend business loop

+U.S. Route 20 Business (US 20 Bus.) follows the former route of US 20 through South Bend and Mishawaka, Indiana, generally along Colfax Avenune and McKinley Avenue/McKinley Highway.
+Signage is inconsistent along parts of the route.

-South Bend bypass
+South Bend bypass route

-Bypass U.S. 20 was the designation for the portion of the St. Joseph Valley Parkway during the period when it was only open between US 31 south of South Bend and US 20 to the west.
-When the freeway was extended north and US 31 was rerouted onto it, the Bypass 20 designation was removed.
-When the freeway was completed to the east reconnecting to US 20, the mainline US 20 designation was transferred to it, rather than the Bypass 20 designation being reapplied to it.
+U.S. Route 20 Bypass (US 20 Byp.) was the designation for the portion of the St. Joseph Valley Parkway during the period when it was only open between US 31 south of South Bend, Indiana, and US 20 to the west in Elkhart.
+When the freeway was extended north and US 31 was rerouted onto it, the US 20 Byp. designation was removed.
+When the freeway was completed to the east reconnecting to US 20, the mainline US 20 designation was transferred to it, rather than the US 20 Byp. designation being reapplied to it.